 I have had many appraisers tell me there job is not to value a house for exactly what they think its worth.
-Their job is to justify to the bank that the contract price is valid, and that the house should suffice in serving as the bank’s collateral.
+Their job is to justify to the bank that the contract price is valid.
+And that the house should suffice in serving as the bank’s collateral.
 So 9 times out of 10 the appraisal will come in right at the purchase price.
 The average mortgage borrower typically cries foul and thinks the whole appraisal process is rigged.
 This is incorrect.
 An appraisal usually comes in at the purchase price because the appraiser is working for the bank, and their job is to justify that the purchase price being paid is supportable.

-Conversely, if the home appraises over the asking price, that does not help you in any way.
+Conversely, if the home appraises over the asking price that does not help you in any way.
 The lender will only lend on the contract price or the appraised value, whichever is lower.

 The research and follow up calls alone can take several days.
 Then the appraiser has to drive around to the comps he has chosen and shoot photos of those comps.
-Then after making all the necessary adjustments between the subject property and the comps, the final appraisal report is delivered, which can be 20-30 pages, or more, depending on the type of property.
-Hence, a final appraisal report can take at least a week to deliver, or more, depending on the appraiser’s backlog.
+Then after making all the necessary adjustments between the subject property and the comps, the final appraisal report is delivered.
+An appraisal report can be 20-30 pages.
+It can even be more depending on the type of property.
+Hence, a final appraisal report can take at least a week to deliver after the physical inspection of the property, or longer.
+It depends on the appraiser’s backlog.